kkoomin/Cantabile/README.md

 3. Practice log
    - Timer
    - Daily ToDo List
-4. Setting

 ## User Stories

 - Description of what a user should be able to do
-  As a user, I will be able to login/logout
+  Able to login/logout
-  As a user, I will be able to add and remove scores(musical sheets)
+  Able to add and remove musical sheets
-  As a user, I will be able to create and delete schedule
+  Able to create and delete schedule on calendar
+  Able to use the metronome whilst reading the score Able to use timer to count daily practice hours

 ## Project Schedule

 - MVP features
-  [ ] calendar schedule add form as modal
+  [ ] calendar schedule add form
   [ ] calendar schedule edit / delete
   [ ] score list rendering
   [ ] Metronome
-  [ ] timer
+  [v] timer
   [ ] daily to do list
+  [ ] Login

 - Final version features

 - Stretch goals
+  [ ] multiple timer
+  [ ] page turner button for pdf
+  [ ] metronome visualizer
+  [ ] practice counter coloring game

 - Which features you plan on having done on which days